redtexts/texts/ict_2009_italian_communist_left.md

 with branches in many countries).
 We think this is premature and that the growth of real movements of the class will be necessary first before such centralisation is either necessary or desirable.

+[^fn-1]: The EKS invited the Bureau to Ankara at the end of last year but decided to join the ICC before we met them.
+They however re-iterated their invitation and so we accepted.
+This brief text was given to an internal meeting of the EKS and we also addressed a joint IBRP-ICC Public Meeting in Haceteppe University on the current crisis and the situation of the international working class.
+[^fn-2]: Mauro Stefanini, refers here to the International Communist Current (ICC) and the different organisations that claim heritage to the Italian Left Communist leader Amadeo Bordiga.